Sheldrick Wildlife Trust

-The Sheldrick Wildlife Trust operates an orphan elephant rescue and wildlife rehabilitation program in Kenya.
-It was founded in 1977 by Dame Daphne Sheldrick to honor her late husband, David Sheldrick.
-Since 2001, it has been run by their daughter, Angela Sheldrick.
+The Sheldrick Wildlife Trust (SWT) operates an orphaned elephant rescue and wildlife rehabilitation program in Nairobi, Kenya.
+It was founded in 1977 by Dame Daphne Sheldrick to honour her late husband, David.
+Since 2001, it has been run by their daughter, Angela.

 History

-For over 25 years Kenya-born Daphne Sheldrick lived and worked alongside her husband, David Sheldrick, a naturalist and founding warden of Tsavo East National Park.
+For over 25 years Kenya-born Daphne Sheldrick lived and worked alongside her husband, David, a naturalist and founding warden of Tsavo East National Park.
 Throughout this time, they raised and successfully rehabilitated many wild animal species.
 Daphne was the first person to have perfected the milk formula and necessary husbandry for infant milk-dependent elephants, discovering that coconut oil was the nearest substitute for the fat in elephant milk.

-After the death of her husband in 1977, Daphne and her family lived and worked in the Nairobi National Park.
-In 1987, the David Sheldrick Memorial Appeal, a part of the African Wildlife Project, metamorphosed into the David Sheldrick Wildlife Trust; becoming an independent non-profit organization.
-The organization re-branded their name and logo on February 1, 2019, changing their name from the David Sheldrick Wildlife Trust to the Sheldrick Wildlife Trust in order to honor both David and Daphne Sheldrick.
+After David's death in 1977, Daphne and her family lived and worked in Kenya's Nairobi National Park.
+In 1987, the David Sheldrick Memorial Appeal, a part of the African Wildlife Project, became the David Sheldrick Wildlife Trust, an independent non-profit organisation.
+The organisation re-branded their name and logo on 1 February 2019, changing their name from the David Sheldrick Wildlife Trust (DSWT) to the Sheldrick Wildlife Trust in order to honour both David and Daphne.

 The Sheldrick Wildlife Trust raises orphaned baby elephants and integrates them back in the wild.
 The trust is a leader in conservation efforts to help save the remaining African elephant populations in grave danger from the illegal ivory trade.
-The Sheldrick Wildlife Trust's Elephant Orphanage is located in Nairobi National Park, Kenya and is open to the public for one hour every day.
+The Sheldrick Wildlife Trust's Elephant Orphanage is located in Nairobi National Park and is open to the public for one hour every day.

 Programs and projects

 The Sheldrick Wildlife Trust operates a digital foster program which allows individuals to support their field projects by fostering an orphaned elephant, rhino or giraffe in their care.

-The Sheldrick Wildlife Trust travels throughout Kenya to rescue orphaned African Elephants and Black rhinos, along with other animals like Giraffes, Hippos, and White rhinos.
+The Sheldrick Wildlife Trust travels throughout Kenya to rescue orphaned African bush elephants and a south-central black rhinoceros crash, along with other animals like giraffes, hippos and a southern white rhinoceros crash.
 Many of the orphaned animals rescued are victims of poaching and human-wildlife conflict.
-Following rescue, orphaned animals are taken to the DSWT's Nursery in the Nairobi National Park for rehabilitation.
+Following rescue, orphaned animals are taken to DSWT's nursery in Nairobi National Park for rehabilitation.

-To combat ivory, bushmeat and rhino horn poaching, the Sheldrick Wildlife Trust operates Anti-Poaching Units in partnership with the Kenya Wildlife Service (KWS).
+To combat ivory, bushmeat and rhino horn poaching, the Sheldrick Wildlife Trust operates anti-poaching units in partnership with the Kenya Wildlife Service (KWS).

-The Sheldrick Wildlife Trust operates a specialist Canine Unit with three Belgian Malinois who have been trained to track and detect illegal wildlife products such as ivory, rhino horn and bush meat as well as guns and ammunition.
+The Sheldrick Wildlife Trust operates a specialist canine unit with three Belgian Malinois who have been trained to track and detect illegal wildlife products such as ivory, rhino horn and bush meat, as well as guns and ammunition.

-Supporting the Sheldrick Wildlife Trust's ground efforts is an Aerial Unit, which takes part in security patrols and provides support to search and veterinary intervention for injured elephants and wildlife, as well as search and rescue operations for orphaned elephant calves and wildlife emergencies.
+Supporting the Sheldrick Wildlife Trust's ground efforts is an aerial unit, which takes part in security patrols and provides support to search and veterinary intervention for injured elephants and wildlife, as well as search-and-rescue operations for orphaned elephant calves and wildlife emergencies.